 My Canadian history began long ago and not in the best way.
-Now I'm 28, for the first time I applied for a study visa to Canada when I was 18.
+Now I'm 28, for the first time I applied for a student visa to Canada when I was 18.
 I wanted to go to learn the language for the school year.

 The reason for the refusal was the following: "We are not sure that you will be able to finance your trip throughout the year", although the salary of your father seems to be enough.
 Money on the account like, too.
 Well, we thought so then.